-If you receive Industry Training Fund Funding for a learner who is an apprentice, you must ensure, as far as reasonably practicable, that the New Zealand Apprenticeship activities, and every training plan for a New Zealand Apprenticeship, are consistent with the Code of Good Practice for New Zealand Apprenticeships issued by the Minister under the Industry Training and Apprenticeships Act 1992 or the Education Act.
+If you receive Industry Training Fund Funding for a learner who is an apprentice, you must ensure, as far as reasonably practicable, that the New Zealand Apprenticeship activities, and every training plan for a New Zealand Apprenticeship, are consistent with the Code of Good Practice for New Zealand Apprenticeships issued by the Minister under section 378 of the Education and Training Act.

-15. Repayment
+15. Repayment of Industry Training Fund Funding